-• Praise Points are related to each of our ten school values along with community, acts of kindness and 'Above and beyond'.
+• Praise Points are related to each of our ten school values along with 'community', 'acts of kindness' and 'Above and beyond'.
 Our 10 values:

-- Praise Postcards Staff complete these for pupils who have produced excellent work or behaved in a manner worthy of this award - Head of School commendations Staff nominate pupils who deserve the highest recognition for their endeavours.
+- Praise Postcards Staff complete these for pupils who have produced excellent work or behaved in a manner worthy of this award - Headteacher commendations Staff nominate pupils who deserve the highest recognition for their endeavours.